A practical guide to HubSpot AI data sources

 Frequently asked questions

-HubSpot's AI, Breeze, primarily draws from your Smart CRM records (contacts, companies, deals), unstructured conversational data (call transcripts, emails, chats logged in HubSpot), and to a lesser extent, external data via Breeze Intelligence and Data Hub.
+HubSpot's AI, Breeze, primarily draws from your Smart CRM records (contacts, companies, deals), unstructured conversational data (call transcripts, emails, chats logged in HubSpot), and external data via Breeze Intelligence and Data Hub.

-HubSpot attempts to integrate external data through Breeze Intelligence, which enriches records with third-party data, and the Data Hub, designed to sync data from warehouses and databases.
-However, integrating diverse, scattered knowledge bases can be complex and often requires significant technical effort.
+HubSpot integrates external data through Breeze Intelligence, which enriches records with third-party data, and the Data Hub, which is designed to sync data from warehouses and databases to ensure a comprehensive view of your customer data.

-HubSpot offers connectors for tools like ChatGPT and Claude, allowing you to query and analyze your HubSpot data.
-However, these connectors are designed for human analysis and reporting, not for powering or enriching autonomous AI agents within HubSpot or other platforms to perform tasks.
+HubSpot offers powerful connectors for tools like ChatGPT and Claude, allowing you to query and analyze your HubSpot data directly from those platforms for deep analysis and reporting.

-Yes, tools like eesel AI offer a more agile approach by connecting directly to your existing knowledge sources (e.g., Confluence, Google Docs, Slack, Zendesk) without requiring data migration.
-This creates a unified knowledge base for an AI agent that includes your HubSpot data alongside other critical information.
+Yes, tools like eesel AI offer a complementary approach by connecting directly to your existing knowledge sources (e.g., Confluence, Google Docs, Slack, Zendesk) alongside your HubSpot data.
+This creates a unified knowledge base for an AI agent without requiring extensive data migration.

 Share this post